ros2/ros2_documentation/source/Tutorials/Working-with-multiple-RMW-implementations.rst

 If this occurs, double check that your ROS 2 installation includes support for the RMW implementation that you have specified in the ``RMW_IMPLEMENTATION`` environment variable.

-RTI Connext on OSX: Failure due to Insufficient Shared Memory Kernel Settings
+RTI Connext on OSX: Failure due to insufficient shared memory kernel settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you receive an error message similar to below when running RTI Connext on OSX: